tundish/blathnaid/blathnaid/tale/chapters.rst

 Finally, when the horse was fully shod, the Blacksmith ducked back into where Jack had been standing.
 "All's done", said the Smith, standing fully in the doorway.

-"Dad thanks you", said Jack without much conviction.
+"Dad thanks you", said Jack without much confidence.

 "That's certain, Jack.
 And we must reckon up, presently.
 For today and for times past."